An absolute mess! Xhaka's ugly spat with fans sums up Emery's Arsenal | Goal.com

 It was a moment that perfectly captured the unrest at Arsenal right now.

-Granit Xhaka wasn’t a popular choice as skipper before today’s 2-2 draw with Crystal Palace, but now you wonder if irreversible damage has been done between him and the Arsenal fans.
+Granit Xhaka wasn’t a popular choice as skipper before Sunday's 2-2 draw with Crystal Palace, but now you wonder if irreversible damage has been done to the relationship between him and the Arsenal fans.

 There wasn’t even a handshake for Unai Emery as Xhaka went off, the midfielder just stripped off his shirt and headed straight down the tunnel to the changing room as the boos rang out.